Villain (2003 film): Production

 Rajasekhar watched the original Tamil version and enjoyed the film, but was initially hesitant to act in a remake.
 He decided to act in the remake after a member of his team encouraged him to do so.
 Neha Dhupia, who did an item number, in Ninne Ishtapaddanu, was signed to make her Telugu film debut with this film.

+Some of the songs were filmed in Austria and Germany.

 Soundtrack

-Vidyasagar composed the songs for the film.
+Vidyasagar composed the songs for the film, which he reused from the original film except for "Naa Gunde Gudilo" which was reused from Vidyasagar's own song "Un Samayal Arayil" from Tamil film Dhill (2001).
 Sohan Music bought the audio rights for the soundtrack.
 The audio launch for Villain was held on 29 October 2003.
-Chandrababu Naidu, the former Chief Minister of Andhra Pradesh, released the audio of the film and gave the first cassette to Pullela Gopichand, a badminton player.
+Chandrababu Naidu, then former Chief Minister of Andhra Pradesh, released the audio of the film and gave the first cassette to Pullela Gopichand, a badminton player.
 An event was held at Annapurna Studios in Hyderabad.
 During the event, Rajashekhar, the vice president of the Red Cross of Andhra Pradesh donated 50 stitching machines and wheel chairs.
 AVS (who is a part of the film) and Anitha handled the event.